stefanofasciani/TSAM/README.md

 ==============================================================================

-The Timbre Space Analyzer & Mapper (TSAM) is a collection of MAX patches and MATLAB functions for the analysis, modeling and malling of the timbre of sound synthesizers.
+The Timbre Space Analyzer & Mapper (TSAM) is a collection of MAX patches and MATLAB functions for the analysis, modeling and controlling of the timbre of sound synthesizers.
 The TSAM can be obtained at http://stefanofasciani.com/tsam.html TSAM Copyright (C) 2016 Stefano Fasciani, University of Wollongong